Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 What Are Artifacts?

-Artifacts are files generated by your pipeline jobs that are preserved for later use:
+Files generated by pipeline jobs, kept for later use:

-• Build artifacts: The dist/ folder containing your built site
+• Build artifacts: The dist/ folder with your built site

 • Logs: Build and deployment logs